Today, I received a direct mail piece from REI – and boy did they deliver. As a marketer, I nearly wept!

-Next you enter into a two-page spread with a beautiful panoramic view.
+Next you enter into a two-page spread with a beautiful panoramic view (part of their content plan template).
 They use these pages to build context around the opening statement “Every Trail Connects”.
 Within three pages, they have their target hooked – daydreaming and salivating about their next outdoor adventure.
 But they’re not finished setting it (the hook).

 The first article is about José Gonzales, and the community-driven things he’s doing to connect with people on the Bay Area Ridge Trail.
 This is just a portion of the full blog post at approximately 250 words – super easy to absorb.
 What’s critical is the invitation to: